Leefarmer83/Translate-It/TESTING.md

 ------------ | --------------- | ---------
-Only used 1 to 4 letters for username  | Section turns red and message states please match requested format| pass Only used 1 to 4 letters for password  | Section turns red and message states please match requested format| pass Enter a wrong username or password | Flah message stating wrong username or password | pass Enter a successful username and password | Flash message stating succesful log in| pass Cliked on Register button | Takes you to Register page| pass
+Only used 1 to 4 letters for username  | Section turns red and message states please match requested format| pass Only used 1 to 4 letters for password  | Section turns red and message states please match requested format| pass Enter a wrong username or password | Flash message stating wrong username or password | pass Enter a successful username and password | Flash message stating successful log in| pass Clicked on Register button | Takes you to Register page| pass

 **HTML validator:**
 Errors are seen, this is expected due to the validator not handling Flask inside the HTML